kryptokrona/kryptokrona-kotlin-sdk/README.md

 - If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.

 - If possible, try to create a test case or project that replicates the problem and attach it to the issue.

-## Contribute

-If you would like to contribute to this project there is two ways:

-- Send a pull request
-- Donate to XKR address

-### Pull Request

-Read through the developer documentation at: [https://github.com/kryptokrona/kryptokrona-kotlin-sdk/wiki](https://github.com/kryptokrona/kryptokrona-kotlin-sdk/wiki).

-We recommend using IntelliJ to work on this project.

-We appreciate all contributions whether it be small changes such as documentation of source code to major improvement of code.
-The easiest way is to make a fork and then make a pull request into our develop branch.

-### Donate

-XKR: `SEKReXXU9aJPiwjX2XkpbK8ACMWbUNXcYPxUVSiUYpNdhj8Z2snEy8CjjorZUNyswQNfzAmVWuGksU72Sf3Kq79Zd3fJWHq4Nyx`

 ## Contributors